dspeyer/dspeyer.github.io/combat/index.md

 #### Weight

 In pounds.
 Does not include ammunition.
 For energy weapons, the weight of the power source is not included (see power sources, chapter ???).

+#### Length

+If the length of a weapon equals or exceeds 40% the width of the available space, the wielder suffers a -2 Close Quarters Penalty on attacks and loses the benefits of Ready.
+The penalty can be negated by adopting a Shooting Stance (which also gives its usual bonus).

 #### Cost